valhalla/demos/docs/blogs/2015-07-07-dynamic-costing.md

 #### Dynamic Costing

 Valhalla uses dynamic, run-time costing when computing route paths and can consider much more than strict time or distance.
 Different route types to be computed from a single set of route data tiles.
-There is no need to configure data each time a new **touting profile** is needed.
-Simply change the costing methods or apply different options to existing costing methods.
+There is no need to configure data each time a new **routing profile** is needed.
+Simply change the costing methods or apply different options to existing costing methods, the data stays the same.

 INSET IMAGE

 #### Costing Interface

-Costing methods have access to all attributes of the edge to form the cost along the edge and when transitoning between edges.
+Costing methods have access to all attributes of an edge (road section between 2 intersections) to form the cost along the edge and when transitoning between edges.
 Within Sif, costing methods are created by deriving a class from the base dynamic costing class or one of the existing costing classes.
 Each costing method must override 3 different methods to create the unique costing logic:

 	virtual bool Allowed(const baldr::NodeInfo* node) const = 0;
 Checks if access is allowed for the provided node.
 Node access can be restricted for specific modes of travel if bollards are present.